aratakileo/pair-tiles/README.md

 ![](preview.png)

+My first try of React.
 To win this game, you need to select all pairs of tiles.
 This game is powered by [React](https://github.com/facebook/create-react-app) mainly for mobile.

 ### Run project locally